gunesevitan/ubc-ovarian-cancer-subtype-classification-and-outlier-detection/README.md

 ### Summary

-Those were the sources where I found external data.
+Those were the sources where I found the external data.

 |                                     | Images | Type | HGSC | EC  | CC  | LGSC | MC  | Other |
 |-------------------------------------|--------|------|------|-----|-----|------|-----|-------|